-The DV Run/Walk, co-founded by New York Section in 1999, is an annual event that raises public awareness of domestic violence, in cooperation with over sixty participating organizations in New York City.
+The DV Run/Walk, co-founded by New York Section in 1999, was an annual event that raised public awareness of domestic violence, in cooperation with over sixty participating organizations in New York City.

 In response to September 11, 2001, New York Section staffed a helpline, NY1 For You, in cooperation with NY1 News, to provide information and referrals for people directly affected by the World Trade Center disaster.